Drama and Art in Education

 Implementing Art in Learning

 Making use of art forms is the best way to attract young students to learn.
 It is hard for a teacher to tell a student in kindergarten about the benefits of education.
 I bet even Francis Bacon reciting his iconic essay ‘Of Studies’ to a group of kindergarten students would fail terribly to convince students at a tender age to read.
-In order to start the learning process for a student at a young age, art is the best tool.
-The graphical representation of texts, assigning a picture to an object and telling a story through motion graphics or toys has proven to be effective in exposing young students to educational journeys.
+To start the learning process for a student at a young age, art is the best tool.
+The graphical representation of texts, assigning a picture to an object, and telling a story through motion graphics or toys has proven to be effective in exposing young students to educational journeys.
 Some of the prominent activities you can practice with children to help them learn better are:

 • Painting & Drawing